Baptisms in the Parish of Boston

 How old should my child be?

 You can have your baby or child christened at any age.
 There is no upper age limit, but there will come a time when your child will be able to make the promises for themselves.
-Talk to your vicar about baptizing an older child and how this might differ from a baby’s christening service.
+Talk to your vicar about baptising an older child and how this might differ from a baby’s christening service.

 Can anyone have a christening service?

-Yes, so long as they have not been baptized already.
+Yes, so long as they have not been baptised already.
 The Church of England welcomes all babies, children and families for christenings – whatever shape that family takes.
-You do not have to be married or have been a regular churchgoer – as a parent, you do not even have to have been baptized yourself – though you could be.
+You do not have to be married or have been a regular churchgoer – as a parent, you do not even have to have been baptised yourself – though you could be.
 Everyone is welcome at their local church.

 Why is a christening an ‘amazing journey’?